 vii.
 The certified applicator must create or verify the existence of the records required by Subsection 400.01.c. of this rule.
 (7-1-24)

 02. Application of General Use Pesticides by Noncertified Applicators.
-A Professional Commercial Apprentice applicator may apply general use pesticides (GUPs) under CP, OP, AC, IP, and RW categories with limited supervision by a professional applicator that has the required license categories of the application being supervised if: (7-1-25)
+A Professional Commercial Apprentice applicator may apply general use pesticides (GUPs) under all categories, with the exception of AA, AU, NS, and SF. with limited supervision by a professional applicator that has the required license categories of the application being supervised if: (7-1-25)

 a.
 All of the following conditions are met: (7-1-24)